bardak-dev/bark-gui/README.md

 ### Changelog

+**09.06.2023** Release V0.7 (huge breaking changes!)

+- Implemented new voice cloning method, made possible by [Mylo](https://github.com/gitmylo/bark-voice-cloning-HuBERT-quantizer)
+- Added Swap Voice Tab, to swap voices with selected speakers in input audio file, also made possible by the use of Hubert
+- Added Training Preparation & Training Tabs to train quantifiers for your own native language (WIP)
+- Trained my own german quantifier/tokenizer which will be downloaded/used when you're selecting german as base language for cloning
+- Moved extra dependencies into separate requirements.txt allowing a simpler, cleaner install
+- Rewrote parts of the 1-click installer due to that reason
+- Refactored lots of stuff

 **16.05.2023** Release v0.4.8

-- Batch count added for multiple generations of same input text - useful for comparing seeds
+- Batch count added for multiple generations of same input text - useful for comparing seeds or random voices
 - Commented out rounding assert which seemed to break voice cloning with very long audio clips
 - QoL Merges from Suno Main